marsdrums/ReSTIR-reworking/README.md

 The point on the left reflects more light than the point on the right, because the cosine of the angle formed by the normal vector and the light direction is smaller.
 Knowing this, we could concentrate the random rays directions towards the aphex of the hemisphere to "hopefully" find important light sources.
 This is called cosine-weighted importance sampling
 ![](./images/cosine.png)

 When we decide how to shoot rays, we refer to a PDF - probability density function.
-Uniform sampling, and cosine-weighted sampling are two examples of PDFs, but many other exists.
+Uniform sampling, and cosine-weighted sampling are two examples of PDFs.
 The PDF tells "how likely" it is to shoot a ray in a certain direction.
-When shooting rays in a certain PDF, extra care must be taken: we're sampling some directions more often than others, therefore we must compensate for such a preference.
-In other words, if a direction is sampled less often, that sample must count more.
-For a given PDF, the light coming from a direction within that PDF must be divided by how likely it is to pick that specific direction.
+When drawing samples from a non-uniform PDF, rays tend to cluster, and some directions are sampled more often than others.
+To compensate for such a preference, the radiance coming from any direction must be divided by how likely it is to to pick that specific direction.
 For example, this is how the lambertian component is computed in a ray-traced context:

 ```glsl
 // compute diffuse component for uniform PDF